LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/IBMWatsonAssistant/advanced-features.md

 Disambiguation is a feature configurable in the Watson Assistant UI.
 It triggers if a bot can't confidently identify an intent.
 Find details on how it works [here](https://cloud.ibm.com/docs/assistant?topic=assistant-dialog-runtime#dialog-runtime-disambiguation).
-Disambiguation responses will be renderes as `Quick Replies`.
+Disambiguation responses will be renders as `Quick Replies`.

 <img class="fancyimage" style="width:600px" src="img/ThirdPartyBots/watson2-disambiguation.png">
 Figure 3.10 Configure Watson Disambiguation